rigdenlab/conkit/README.rst

 News
 ~~~~

 ConKit was presented at the CCP4 Study Weekend 2017.
-To view the presentation slides, `click here <https://fsimkovic.github.io/Presentations/ccp4_sw2017.html#/>`_.
+A recording of the presentation is available on `YouTube <https://youtu.be/YhHkfa7ggAE>`_ and the slides are available `here <https://fsimkovic.github.io/Presentations/ccp4_sw2017.html#/>`_.

 Contributing
 ~~~~~~~~~~~~